status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

 To import the slashing protection history you exported in **step 3**, from the `nimbus-eth2` directory run:

 ```
-build/nimbus_beacon_node slashingdb import --interchange=path/to/export_dir/interchange.json
+build/nimbus_beacon_node slashingdb import path/to/export_dir/database.json
 ```

-Replacing `/path/to/export_dir` with the directory you specified when you exported your slashing protection history
+Replacing `/path/to/export_dir` with the file/directory you specified when you exported your slashing protection history.

 ## Step 5 - Start the Nimbus validator